kgfelix/merge-utility-app/README.md

 ## Build Project

-If you want to build the project enter the command in the main folder:
+If you want to build the project, you can clone this project and enter the command in the main folder:

 ```
 mvn clean install